TadiT7/treble_experimentations_wiki/Xiaomi-Redmi-Note-8-Pro.md

 | YouTube / Twitter | Crashes with NDK Mediacodec, Errors when playing video, First Frame Loads then crashes on AOSP 10 |
 | Android Setup Master / Android Settings | Broken embedded 2D animations on AOSP 10 |
 | Audio Recorder | Crash on start of recording on AOSP 10 |

+## Installation:
+Dependencies: unlocked bootloader, TWRP (not official), stock MIUI (rooted/unrooted).

+*Please note: if you wish to use Google Market, flash GSI with preinstalled GApps.
+Unfortunately, Gapps can't be flashed due error 20, resizing of system partition leads to bootloop. *

+1. Go to TWRP and make backup of System and Data partitions. **You DON'T need to backup other partitions such as Vendor or Boot, because if you do restore them once, you will GET A SOFTBRICK.**
+2. Format -> Format Data -> Type "yes".
+Do NOT format system and any other partition.
+3. Install -> Flash image -> Select your GSI.img and flash it as "System image".
+4. Boot into system.
+(5.)
+If you wish, you can root with Magisk.
+Go to TWRP Advanced -> Root device.
+Then you can update your Magisk binary later with Magisk Manager.
+6. Apply some fixes, like brightness slider fix and others.
+DONE.

 ---

 ### Tested By: